ZeroCluee/GrocerySystem/README.md

 After selecting all desired items, the program will calculate and display the total bill amount.

 Choose the exit option from the menu to close the program.

-Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository, make your changes, and submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.